 [Kev tops out on the ridge in this view from the false summit - barely visible though in the huge terrain.]

-It took us just under 4 hours to climb Assiniboine with heavy packs.
+It took us just under 4 hours to climb Assiniboine - with our not-so-light alpine packs.
 We had perfect conditions.
-We spent almost an hour at the summit.
-No wind.
-No extra clothing - i climbed in a single layer merino long sleeve tee and was almost too warm.
-The views in all directions were mind blowing and we were enjoying it all by ourselves!
-No snow or ice impeded our efforts on the ascent.
-What little there was could be easily avoided.
-We were so blessed to enjoy such a grand summit on such an amazing fall day late in the climbing season.
+We spent almost an hour at the summit with absolutely no wind and no extra clothing - I climbed in a single layer merino long sleeve tee and was almost too warm.
+The views in all directions were mind blowing and we were enjoying it all by ourselves.
+No snow or ice impeded our efforts on the ascent - what little there was could be easily avoided.
+We were so incredibly lucky to enjoy such a grand summit on an amazing fall day late in the climbing season.
 I'll never forget it.